As I watched the movie “Shall we Dance?” that was released in October, 2004, there was no way to fully know how it would inspire and uplift my Soul.

 and every darkness that came my way

-she unfolded the petals of my heart
+she unfolded the petals of my heart one by one

 till there was nothing left but light